csglab/phantom_purge/README.md

 Installation Requirements
 ----------
-The code was tested using R version 3.6.0 running on Ubuntu 18.04.2 LTS and R version 3.5.2 running on CentOS Linux 7.
+The code was tested using R 3.6.0 running on Ubuntu 18.04.2 LTS and R 3.5.2 running on CentOS Linux 7.

 To run the code, the following R packages are required.